Python-GIS-book/site/source/part1/chapter-04/md/02-basic-plotting.md

 Matplotlib plots can be saved in a number of useful file formats, including PNG, PDF, and EPS.
 PNG is a nice format for raster images, and EPS is probably easiest to use for vector graphics.
-Let's check out an example and save our lovely bar plot.
+Let's check out an example of how to save our lovely bar plot.

 ```python
 oct1_afternoon = oct1_temps.loc[oct1_temps.index <= "201910011500"]